 - Pack lots of snacks- for the kids + Dad, too!
 Nobody likes being hangry, and you can use them for bribery, too.

-- Make sure to bring comfort items for little ones, and favorite toys for older kids.
+- The kendama Canada, suggests to bring comfort items for little ones, and favorite toys for older kids.
 It can help keep them feeling safe, provide as a distraction; or as an attention-grabber to look at the camera.

 - Have FUN!
 The best images are the ones where you are enjoying each other and not looking at the camera, making everyone show their best smile.
 That’s not real life.
 Real life is connecting and interacting with your family.
 A good smiling one is always nice too; but leave that up to the photographer.
 We all have tricks up our sleeves to get that one cheese-ing photo for grandma!